-And training doesn’t have to be complicated or time-consuming.
-To get started, host short, weekly training calls or meetings with your team.
-Pick a topic from the list below and have a discussion with them about how they can use each skill in their daily interactions as well as related areas for improvement.
-As time goes on, it can be helpful to reflect on the previous week’s skills to see if any learnings can be shared with the group.
+The best part – training doesn’t have to be complicated or time-consuming.
+To get started, host short, weekly meetings with your team.
+Pick one essential skill from the list below and discuss how to use that skill in your daily interactions and possible areas for improvement.
+As time goes on, also reflect on the previous week’s skills to see if any new learnings can be shared with the group.

-Patience is one of the most important customer service skills your team can bolster.
-When customers come to you for support, they may be frustrated, confused, or the like.
-That’s why it’s important for your team to meet the challenge of providing great service by remaining patient with the customer until their problem is resolved.
-Instead of becoming flustered or short with the customer, teach your team to focus on solving the issue at hand as quickly and as graciously as possible.
+Patience is one of the most important skills your team can bolster.
+When customers need support, they may be frustrated or confused.
+That’s why it’s important for front facing staff to remain patient with the customer until their problem is resolved.
+Instead of becoming flustered or short, give everyone the tools they need and teach them to focus on solving the issue as quickly and graciously as possible.

-Key take away: Your employees should understand that being patient means being able to accept or tolerate delays or problems without becoming annoyed or anxious.
+Key take away: Your team should understand that being patient means accepting or tolerating emotionally charged customers without becoming annoyed or anxious.

-Key take away: Teach your team how to use positive language to help keep escalations at bay and make customers feel as if they’re being well taken care of and heard.
-Use specific examples.
+Key take away: Teach your team how to solve issues and use positive language to help keep escalations at bay.
+Customers will feel as if they’re being heard and well taken care of.
+Use specific examples during your training.

-This one’s a no brainer — your team must have enough knowledge of your products and/or services to answer your customer’s questions.
-Have you ever gone into a business to ask a few basic questions and the employee working can’t answer them, has to look them up, or calls the manager over?
-That doesn’t necessarily leave you feeling confident.
-When the employee is new or if your questions aren’t so basic, it’s more understandable.
-But the bottom line is that your customers expect your employees to know about your products and services.
+This one’s a no brainer — your team must have enough knowledge of your products and services to answer customer questions.
+Have you ever gone into a business and the employee can’t answer basic questions?
+That doesn’t leave you feeling confident.
+It’s understandable if the employee is new or your questions are more complicated.
+But most customers expect employees to know your products and services.

 Key take away: Provide continuous training about your products/services to all employees.
-Make sure they can answer your customers’ most common questions, and that they know how to find them quickly in the event they can’t.
+Make sure they can answer customers’ most common questions, or know how to find them quickly.
 Bonus if you create an FAQ handout for everyone!

-Key take away: Let your team know that it’s okay if they have to act their way through an interaction to keep it as positive and friendly as possible until it’s resolved.
+Key take away: Let your team know it’s okay if they have to “act” their way through an interaction to keep it as positive and friendly as possible until it’s resolved.